Sharabesh/MDA/README.md

 # MDA

-pip install -r requirements.txt to start
+- pip install -r requirements.txt to start.
-Paste in your Uniprot Multiple Sequence Alignment into msa2.txt.
+- Paste in your Uniprot Multiple Sequence Alignment into msa2.txt.
 The application runs in a webapp with some graphical table displays or in the command line. python3 app.py to run the web app (relies on pasted msa2.txt file)